pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`minimap_camera`

-This code creates a mini-game utilizing the Arcade library in Python.
-It includes a player controlled by arrow keys, walls that the player can navigate through, and the ability to switch between a main camera and a minimap camera.
-The minimap provides an overview of the game world.
-The player sprite's movement is controlled by key presses, and the camera follows the player with a slight delay.
-Players can also adjust the zoom level and size of the minimap using specific keys.
+This Python code demonstrates the implementation of a mini-map feature using the Arcade library.
+The mini-map provides an overview of the game space, allowing players to see a smaller representation of the entire game area while being able to navigate and interact within the main game screen.
+The code showcases how to set up multiple cameras - one for the main game view and another for the mini-map view - and how to switch between them based on player input.
+Additionally, the code shows how to update and center the mini-map viewport on the player's position as they move within the game world, providing players with spatial awareness and aiding navigation.

 music_control_demo.py
 ---------------------